terencesaw86/TrollVNC/README.md

 2. Populate it with the keys you need (see “Supported keys” below).
 3. Build/package the project as usual; the file is embedded into `TrollVNCPrefs.bundle` automatically.
 4. Install the build on device.
 TrollVNC detects `Managed.plist` at startup and applies the configured values.
 5. Verify & expected behavior:

-- Settings → TrollVNC shows a banner: “This TrollVNC instance is managed by your organization”.
+   - “Settings” → “TrollVNC” shows a banner: “This TrollVNC instance is managed by your organization”.
-- The preferences UI is effectively locked down (managed spec only shows the banner).
+   - The preferences UI is effectively locked down.
    - In‑app update prompts are suppressed while managed.
    - Configured values take effect at startup; you don’t need equivalent CLI flags for these options.

 ### Supported Keys